jhparchitecture/Guides/audit.md

 However, when using a metal composite, the wall is allowed to be to a nearest 1/8" dimension.

-Again, this is a means of locating incorrect inputs, or where walls clean up and create odd dimensions that can become visible when dimensioned, as Archicad
-doesn't show us lengths to a smaller fracter than 1/64".
+Again, this is a means of locating incorrect inputs, or where walls clean up and create odd dimensions that can become visible when dimensioned, as Archicad doesn't show us lengths to a smaller fraction than 1/64".

 ----

 #### Note:
-This tool is designed to aid in the drawing of new walls and ensure that the angle and length are input _as intended_, to **help reduce** the number
-of errors down the line when dimensioned.
+This tool is designed to aid in the drawing of new walls and ensure that the angle and length are input _as intended_, to **help reduce** the number of errors down the line when dimensioned.
 It will be less effective for projects further along that may already have these errors.
 It is **not** intended as a tool of shame.